black-project/ddd-php/README.md

 This project is a simple folder structure with interfaces (with simple contracts).
 Follow this structure and your project will follow DDD (not exactly true but your design will be fine).

+Why you should not use this library in your project?
+---

+For a lot of good reasons like :

+- Repository interface is in Domain\Model with 4 basics functions.
+If you want to add CQRS pattern over this interface, you will need a Read and a Write side so you can't scale with this interface.

+- Repository::find() need a ValueObject.
+Create a concrete ValueObject implementing ValueObjectInterface and job is done...
+Or not
+You can't accept all ValueObject for find so you will write a condition for testing the $id and use or throw an InvalidArgumentException.

+So my advice (after 17 months) is: Do you want to create a DDD project?
+If yes, follow the rules of this package and you will create a DDD project but you should not implement this in your project.

 Contributing
 ------------

-This project is a work in prrogress so don't hesitate to see CONTRIBUTING file and submit your PR.
+This project is a work in progress so don't hesitate to see CONTRIBUTING file and submit your PR.

 Credits
 -------